-Northwestern Mutual is a very expensive option and premiums can be more than double other companies comparing the same benefits.
+Northwestern Mutual is one of the most expensive options for long-term care insurance, and premiums can be more than double other companies comparing the same benefits.
 They do, however, project dividend payments on their long-term care insurance policies.
 While this would offset some of the higher cost, it would remain an expensive option.
 The product is sold exclusively by Northwestern Mutual Life agents.

 - Monthly benefits from $1500 to $12,000 a month

 - Benefit period of up to 6 years creating a pool of money

 - Elimination Periods from 12 weeks to 52 weeks available

 - Inflation options include 3%, 4%, and 5% compounded or a guaranteed purchase option

 - Survivorship Benefit option

 They do not offer shared spousal benefits, a popular benefit that many companies offer.